adokter/vol2bird/README.md

 J. R. Soc.
 Interface, **8**, 30–43, 2011.
 DOI: [10.1098/rsif.2010.0116](https://doi.org/10.1098/rsif.2010.0116)

-1. `vol2bird.c` is the program's main
+`lib` contains the main library
-2. `libvol2bird` is the library containing the routines for calculating VPBs
+`pyvol2bird` is a python wrapper for the library
-3. `libsvdfit` is a library used by libvol2bird to perform singular value decomposition, for fitting a VVP radial velocity model
-4. `options.conf` for specifying configurable options
-5. `constants.h` contains fixed constants

-for compiling the code use the `Makefile`.
+for compiling the code run `./configure --with-confuse=DIR`, with DIR the directory of your libconfuse installation

 for running the code on a baltrad node add the paths listed in `ldlib.txt` to `LD_LIBRARY_PATH`